-- 14. To confirm that at least a very substantial portion of the accesses to the iCraveTV.com RealServer during the specified period were in fact from within the United States, I conducted a detailed review of such accesses during the eight-hour period from 1700 hours on January 8, 2000, to 0100 hours on January 9, 2000, Greenwich Mean Time.
+14. To confirm that at least a very substantial portion of the accesses to the iCraveTV.com RealServer during the specified period were in fact from within the United States, on January 27 I conducted a detailed review of such accesses during the eight-hour period from 1700 hours on January 8, 2000, to 0100 hours on January 9, 2000, Greenwich Mean Time.
 Because the raw IP addresses in the RealServer log file were not resolved to FQDNs, I first resolved the IP addresses using logresolve, a program for that purpose freely available on the Internet.
 I then visually inspected the FQDNs in the individual log file entries.
 By searching for identifying factors that I have found to be reliable indicators of specific geographic location, I extracted, in the very limited time available to me and for this sample period, a list of accesses that can be traced, with reasonable certainty, to geographic locations within the United States.
-I attach as Exhibit 2 the extracted list of accesses, which is taken directly from the RealServer log file, except that in each entry I have substituted for the raw IP address the FQDN that I obtained using the logresolve program and in that I have suppressed additional data from the log file not relevant for these purposes.
-The extract in Exhibit 2 is by no means an exclusive list of U.S. accesses during the eight-hour time period noted above. - 15.
-On the basis of the foregoing analysis, I am able to conclude with reasonable certainty that a substantial number of Internet users who accessed the television programming from ABC affiliate station WKBW through the iCraveTV.com web site during the afternoon of
+I attach as Exhibit 2 the extracted list of accesses, which is taken directly from the RealServer log file, except that in each entry I have substituted for the raw IP address the FQDN that I obtained using the logresolve program and in that I have omitted additional data from the log file not relevant for these purposes.
+The extract in Exhibit 2 is by no means an exclusive list of U.S. accesses during the eight-hour time period noted above.

-January 8, 2000, Toronto time, were located in the United States.
+15. On the basis of the foregoing analysis, I was able to conclude with reasonable certainty in my initial Declaration of January 28 that a substantial number of Internet users who accessed the television programming from ABC affiliate station WKBW through the iCraveTV.com web site during the afternoon of January 8, 2000, Toronto time, were located in the United States.
 In addition, the foregoing analysis could have readily been performed by iCraveTV.com itself using the same commonly-available tools and methods I used.

-- 16. Based on my experience as a server administrator and the evidence that a substantial number of Internet users located in the United States accessed the television content on the iCraveTV site on January 8, 2000, I find it highly unlikely that there has been any date on which the iCraveTV site has been operational on which television content on the site was not accessed by Internet users located in the United States. - 17.
-Given additional time, I could perform the same analysis for other dates, times, and television stations, and I could use other means of analysis to verify my conclusions.
+16. Based on my experience as a server administrator and the evidence that a substantial number of Internet users located in the United States accessed the television content on the iCraveTV site on January 8, 2000, I find it highly unlikely that there has been any date on which the iCraveTV site has been operational on which television content on the site was not accessed by Internet users located in the United States.